yasirrose/LaravelAuthAndProfile/Project Setup.md

 ##### 3. Rename the `.env.example` to `.env` and update the Environment variables for the Database, Email and Passport Keys

+Update MAIL_USERNAME & MAIL_PASSWORD with any of the gmail account credentials and Turn off "Less secure app access" in gmail account for email sending.

 | NAME                                      | default             | required                      | type    | description                                                                             |
 |-------------------------------------------|---------------------|-------------------------------|---------|------------------------------------|
 | DB_HOST                                   | "unspecified"       | :white_check_mark:            | str     | DATABASE HOST                      |